An Introduction to Mindbloom Guides

 They can address any questions or concerns you have, help provide useful resources, and can help you unpack your experiences to help you achieve lasting results.

-All Guides are experts in ketamine therapy facilitation, and have a variety of additional training, experience, and certification in healing/coaching capacities.
+All guides are experts in ketamine therapy facilitation, and have a variety of additional training, experience, and certification in healing/coaching capacities.
 They are the front line of your support system and care team throughout your program.

-First and foremost, Guides are selected and trained for their expertise and ability to help clients move through the ketamine therapy experience.
+First and foremost, guides are selected and trained for their expertise and ability to help clients move through the ketamine therapy experience.

 They are trained to help you prepare for safe and effective healing, facilitating sessions, and answer questions you have regarding the ketamine therapy process, integration, or administering treatment.